PrestaShop/docs/development/components/grid/tutorials/modify-grid-in-module.md

 weight: 5
 ---

-{{< minver v="1.7.5.1" title="true" >}}

 # How to modify an existing Grid in a module

 If you need to modify an existing Grid, like inverting two columns for instance, this is really easy to do it in a module thanks to the available hooks.

 ## Business use case

-In this tutorial, we will try to improve the user experience of the Customers listing Grid (this page will be available in 1.7.6).
+In this tutorial, we will try to improve the user experience of the Customers listing Grid.

 Thinking about it, we could improve the current grid to highlight business-driven information: